 Fruit trees and berry bushes

 Planting food in your yard that you can plant once and harvest for years – this is food security!
 It’s one of the best ways to stay ahead of the whims of the supply chain or the unstable food system.
 Pretty much every homesteader wants to check out of the food system altogether.
+If you’re buying in an off season, give a gift card to purchase them.

 Homesteaders spend a lot of time in the kitchen preserving the harvest, so good equipment is much needed.
 Some things you might consider: